Safe Routes to School Project - Kenneth & Winona

-- Approximately 10 residents attended the hour and a half meeting.
+- Approximately 10 community members attended the one hour and a half meeting.

-- Staff presented a PowerPoint presentation followed by a Question & Answer session.
+- Staff gave a presentation followed by a Question & Answer session.

-- The next Community Meeting is scheduled to take place in late summer 2018 where staff will present conceptual designs and provide a project update.
+- The next Community Meeting is scheduled to take place in early fall 2018 where staff will present conceptual designs and provide a project update.